grommunio/grommunio-next/README.md

 See [LICENSE](LICENSE) for more information.

-grommunio Web 2.0 uses several components with different licensing and bundles them within the build process.
+grommunio Next uses several components with different licensing and bundles them within the build process.
 Please see the respective [package-lock.json](package-lock.json) for detailed information.